 Jo Anne Wallace

-Vice President and General Manager, KQED Public Radio
+Vice President & General Manager, KQED Public Radio

-From 1980 to 1989, Wallace was director of administration and planning in the National Public Radio (NPR) News division.
-At NPR, she was a member of the programming team that developed Weekend Edition Saturday and Sunday and acquired Car Talk and Fresh Air for national presentation by NPR.
-Before her work at NPR, she was station program manager of WGBH-FM in Boston, general manager of KPFA-FM in Berkeley, and station manager of WYSO-FM in Yellow Springs, OH.
+From 1980 – 1989, Wallace was Director of Administration and Planning in the National Public Radio News division.
+At NPR, she worked with the programming team that developed Weekend Edition Saturday and Sunday and acquired Car Talk and Fresh Air for national presentation by NPR.
+Before her work at NPR, Wallace was station program manager, WGBH-FM/Boston; general manager, KPFA-FM/Berkeley; and station manager, WYSO-FM/Yellow Springs, Ohio.

 Also on KQED.org this week ...

 KQED Celebrates Black History Month